On Distributional Discrepancy for Experimental Design with General Assignment Probabilities: OUR RESULTS

 \begin{proposition} Let $c_1, c_2 \in (0,1)$ and $c_3 > 0$ be fixed constants.
 Assume that (1) the design parameter $\phi \ge c_1$, (2) every assignment probability $c_2 \le p_i \le 1-c_2$, and (3) $\norm{\aa} \le c_3 \sqrt{n}, \norm{\bb} \le c_3 \sqrt{n}$.
 Then, under the MWU design, $\hat{\tau} - \tau \rightarrow 0$ in probability.
 Furthermore, the convergence rate satisfies $\hat{\tau} - \tau = \mathcal{O}_p (n^{-1/2})$. \end{proposition}

-In Section \ref{sec:experiment}, we perform detailed empirical studies to compare the MWU design with the GSW and other commonly used designs, showing that our design decreases the variance of estimating the ATE when outcomes and covariates are nearly linearly correlated.
+Propositions \ref{prop:trade_off} and \ref{prop:var} improve the GSW design when assignment probability $\pp$ deviates significantly from $(1/2)\one$, in which case we have $\alpha_{MWU} < 1$.
+Theorem \ref{thm:algo} does not guarantee $\alpha_{MWU} < 1$ when $\pp \approx (1/2) \one$.
+However, our detailed empirical studies in Section \ref{sec:experiment} demonstrate that $\alpha_{MWU}$ is often much smaller than $1$ in practical scenarios.
+Additionally, the MWU design reduces the variance in estimating the ATE when outcomes and covariates are nearly linearly correlated, outperforming the GSW and many commonly used designs.

-\section{Our Algorithm}
+\section{OUR ALGORITHM}

 In this section, we describe Algorithm \ref{alg:mwu} MWU for the DDM problem that achieves Theorem \ref{thm:algo}.
 The algorithm is based on the matrix Multiplicative Weights Update method (MWU), which is commonly used in machine learning, optimization, and game theory \citep{arora2012multiplicative}.